Trace Reconstruction with Language Models: Background and problem statement

 At readout, a subset of DNA sequences is sampled and sequenced, resulting in multiple unordered, noisy traces of the original sequences.
 The number of traces per sequence varies due to amplification bias and random sampling.

 To recover the stored information, the first step is typically clustering, where the goal is to group traces originating from the same sequence \( \vx_i \).
-However, clustering is imperfect; a single original sequence can give rise to multiple clusters, and a single cluster can have traces from different original sequences~\citep{Antkowiak2020LowCorrection,organick2018random,rashtchian2017clustering}.
+However, clustering is imperfect: a single original sequence can give rise to multiple clusters, and a single cluster can have traces from different original sequences~\citep{Antkowiak2020LowCorrection,organick2018random,rashtchian2017clustering}.

 After clustering, the next step is to reconstruct a candidate sequence for each cluster.
-Given clusters containing \( N \in \mathbb{N}_0 \) noisy copies \( \vy_1, \dots, \vy_N \) of a DNA sequence \( \vx \), each independently corrupted by unknown deletions, insertions, and substitutions, the goal is to compute cluster-wise sequence estimates \( \hat{\vx}_i \) of the original sequences \( \vx_i \), which is the trace reconstruction problem defined at the beginning of this section.
+Given a cluster containing \( N \in \mathbb{N}_0 \) noisy copies \( \vy_1, \dots, \vy_N \) of a DNA sequence \( \vx_i \), each independently corrupted by unknown insertions, deletions, and substitutions, the goal is to compute a sequence estimate \( \hat{\vx}_i \) of the original sequence \( \vx_i \).
+This is the trace reconstruction problem defined at the beginning of this section.

-We assume that the sequences \( \vx \) consist of bases chosen uniformly at random over the alphabet \( \{\mathrm{A}, \mathrm{C}, \mathrm{T}, \mathrm{G} \}\).
-This assumption is reasonable, as many existing DNA data storage systems randomize their sequences by adding a pseudorandom sequence, uniformly distributed over the four bases, to the input data before encoding~\citep{Antkowiak2020LowCorrection,organick2018random}.

-After trace reconstruction, a decoder typically corrects any remaining errors in the sequence estimates \( \hat{\vx}_i \), using the redundancy introduced during encoding to recover the original information.
+We assume that the sequences \( \vx_i \) consist of nucleotides chosen uniformly at random over the alphabet \( \{\mathrm{A}, \mathrm{C}, \mathrm{G}, \mathrm{T} \}\).
+This assumption is reasonable, as many DNA data storage systems add a pseudorandom sequence to the input data before encoding~\citep{Antkowiak2020LowCorrection,organick2018random}, and compressed data is approximately uniformly distributed \citep{cover1999elements}.
+After trace reconstruction, a decoder typically corrects any remaining errors in the sequence estimates \( \hat{\vx}_i \) using the redundancy from encoding to recover the original information.